Canelo Alvarez-Gennady Golovkin Fight Ruled Split Draw After Going Distance

 Canelo Alvarez-Gennady Golovkin Fight Ruled Split Draw After Going DistanceSeptember 17, 2017

-One of the most highly anticipated boxing matches in recent years ended in a surprising stalemate, as Canelo Alvarez and Gennady Golovkin fought a brilliant, back-and-forth 12 rounds that ended in a split draw Saturday night at T-Mobile Arena in Las Vegas.
+One of the most highly anticipated boxing matches in recent years ended in a surprising stalemate, as Canelo Alvarez (49-1-2, 34 KOs) and Gennady Golovkin (37-0-1, 33 KOs) fought a brilliant, back-and-forth 12 rounds that ended in a split draw Saturday night at T-Mobile Arena in Las Vegas.

 BoxNation provided the judges' wildly different cards from the middleweight title fight: